ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 Clauses are based on checking values against **regular expressions**.
-In this popup you can select the value to check based on the trigger's event type, provide the expression to use, as well as whether the expression should result in a match or not (the latter used to invert the check).
+In this popup you can select the value to check based on the webhook's event type, provide the expression to use, as well as whether the expression should result in a match or not (the latter used to invert the check).

 Once you have selected the value type and provided an expression, you can also **test the expression** by checking the relevant checkbox and using a sample value.
-For example, we can consider a trigger when test sessions start, that should apply only for specifications with *"Export"* in their name:
+For example, we can consider a webhook when test sessions start, that should apply only for specifications with *"Export"* in their name:

 .. figure:: ../screenshots/admin_community_triggers_fire_condition_popup_test.png